BURNOUT

 • Feeling overwhelmed even by routine tasks

 Perimenopause burnout is a deep tiredness that affects both body and emotions.
-Hormonal changes (especially in estrogen and progesterone) can make everyday life feel much harder, leaving women emotionally and physically drained.
+Hormonal changes can make everyday life feel much harder, leaving omen emotionally and physically drained.

 SYMPTOMS